mascaldotfr/CoRT/collect/README.md

 # Setup collector

 `submit.php` is the source code for the setup collector.
+It receives a saved setup through a HTTP POST request, and if it is valid, add a line in `data.txt` in the same directory as the script itself, and returns an HTTP 200 code.
+If the setup is invalid, then an HTTP 417 code is returned.

-This is fully anonymized and only triggerred when using https://mascaldotfr.github.io.
+This is fully anonymized and only triggerred when using https://mascaldotfr.github.io, unless you do the appropriate changes in the source code (`submit.php` and `../js/api_url.js`)

 The client code [can be found here](https://github.com/mascaldotfr/CoRT/commit/677a0c6cac5f265a5cf7719857bf2db9a1b483e1).

-It means that this collection does not enter in conflict with the ability to easily deploy CoRT it as promised.

 The dataset is available at: https://hail.thebus.top/cortdata/data.txt

+Unlike `/warstatus` written in python, the collector is written in PHP, because it's easier to deploy for people having a standard PHP enabled webhosting.

 ## Deployment

 - You need a PHP capable webserver and that's it.
 Put `submit.php` in some place on your server.
-- The file is compressed to `data.txt.gz` at every run for people having static gzip compression enabled on their server (i let you google that as it's not mandatory).
+- The file is compressed to `data.txt.gz` at every run.
+This for people having static gzip compression enabled on their server (i let you google that as it's not mandatory but heavily recommended).
-- In case you get a weird setup, don't forget to ensure that the user running php is allowed to write files in the same directory than `submit.php`.
+- In case you get a weird/hardened setup, don't forget to ensure that the user running php is allowed to write files in the same directory than `submit.php`.

 ## Data exploitation